 - Holistic treatments such as art, music, and equine therapy provide a hands-on way to explore emotional issues while reinforcing the skills learned in individual, group, and family therapy.

 Additional resources will be provided to help those who suffer from co-occurring mental health disorders such as PTSD, anxiety, and depression.
-Managing co-occurring disorders is necessary because addicts often turn to drugs and alcohol to self-medicate the most bothersome symptoms of their condition.
+Managing co-occurring disorders is necessary because people with a substance use disorder often turn to drugs and alcohol to self-medicate the most bothersome symptoms of their condition.
 When proper mental health treatment is received, this greatly reduces the risk of relapse.

 Goals of Emotional Support and Therapy in Addiction Recovery